Pedro-Pathing/Documentation-1.0.9/commonissues/pathovershoot.md

 # Path Overshoot at the End
 #### You might be wondering, why does my robot drift after reaching the endpoint?

-To combat this, you can convert your Paths into PathChains, by following [this tutorial](pathtopathchain.md), and turn on holdEnd.
-This allows for the robot to correct **AFTER** the PathChain has been completed, allowing for the robot's heading and position to stay accurate.
+To combat this, you can lower your ZeroPowerAccelerationMultiplier (zpam).
+This can be done either via the ``FConstants`` class, or in the PathBuilder using ``.setZeroPowerAccelerationMultiplier(...)``.
+The default value for this multiplier is 4, but you can lower it in increments of 0.5 --- try 3.5, 3, 2.5, and so on until you find something that works.